-- 36. In following the common practice of the ABiH to use a variety of regulations and instructions of the former JNA, Amir KUBURA, by virtue of his authority and duties as a commander was, inter alia, responsible for the preparation of the units subordinated to his command for armed combat in the field, including the planning of the operations and other forms of combat actions, transmitting decisions to subordinated commands and controlling their implementation. - 37.
+- 55. In following the common practice of the ABiH to use a variety of regulations and instructions of the former JNA, Amir KUBURA, by virtue of his authority and duties as a commander, was, inter alia, responsible for the preparation of the units subordinated to his command for armed combat in the field, including the planning of the operations and other forms of combat actions, transmitting the decision to subordinated commands and controlling its implementation. - 56.
 At all times relevant to the charges in this indictment, Amir KUBURA, by virtue of his position and authority described above, commanded all units of the ABiH 3rd Corps 7th Muslim Mountain Brigade.
-Amir KUBURA demonstrated and exercised both formal de iure and de facto power, by his control in military matters in a manner consistent with the exercise of superior authority in a variety of ways, including: issuing orders, instructions and directives to units subordinated to the ABiH 3rd Corps 7th Muslim Mountain Brigade; deploying troops under his command; planning the preparation and implementation of military operations performed by units under his command and effective control.
-He exercised command and effective control over all military units subordinated to the ABiH 3rd Corps 7th Muslim Mountain Brigade, including those operating detention facilities. - 38.
-At all times relevant to this indictment, Amir KUBURA exercised effective control over all his subordinates alleged to have committed crimes.
+Amir KUBURA demonstrated and exercised both, formal and de facto power, by his control in military matters in a manner consistent with the exercise of superior authority in a variety of ways, including but not limited to, issuing orders, instructions and directives to the units subordinated to the ABiH 3rd Corps 7th Muslim Mountain Brigade, deploying troops under his command, planning the preparation and implementation of military operations performed by units under his command, and controlling military units subordinated to his command and detention centres that were operating within his area of command. - 57.
+Amir KUBURA exercised effective control over his subordinates. - 58.
+Amir KUBURA is also criminally responsible in relation to those crimes that were committed by troops of the ABiH 3rd Corps 7th Muslim Mountain Brigade prior to his assignment on 1 April 1993 as the substitute for Asim KORICIC, the then assigned ABiH